Get that creeping feeling..

 No matter how packed the marketplace, Stalker.io brings with it a sense of being different and ‘out there’.
 It is built into its DNA.
 And by using it, you are saying that you are clearly a bold player, for whom such bold statements are the norm, because you bring something different and new into the life of your target audience.

 So, if Stalker.io is the domain that fits your brand, your task can immediately refocus on making sure that your offering and the other parts of your branding are all in alignment.
-On the domain front, you have set yourself apart, now to differentiate yourself/make yourself memorable in other ways!
+On the domain front, you have set yourself apart, now to differentiate yourself/make yourself even memorable in other ways!

 .IO domains, still on the march!

-A tech favorite for over a decade, .IO domains have gone on to be used today by various manner of startups and established firms across numerous sectors.
+A tech favorite for over a decade, .IO domains have gone on to be used today by various manner of startups and established firms, across numerous sectors.
 These days, we find .IO adoption at a particularly seductive spot.
 For while it has become branding shorthand for #innovative, #savvy, #venturesome, etc. and is achieving six-figure sale prices, it remains accessible to projects with more moderate financial backing.

-Snapped up by informed players in the tech space, many of the top .IO domains at this point are still in the hands of a wide range of firms, pools and entrepreneurs.
+Snapped up by informed players in the tech space, many of the top .IO domains at this point are still in the hands of a diverse range of firms, pools and entrepreneurs.
 And thus, at least in theory, may be available for private acquisition.

 What’s the Stalker.io proposition?